1949 Atlantic hurricane season: Hurricane Ten

 A strong tropical wave approached the Lesser Antilles on September 20.
 Reconnaissance aircraft reports indicated the system initially lacked a circulation.
 However, based on a ship report of westerly winds, it is estimated the system developed into a tropical storm late on September 20, while located about 100 mi south-southeast of Saint Croix.
 A small storm, it quickly strengthened as it traversed west-northwestward, and became a hurricane by 12:00 UTC on September 21.
 After reaching peak winds of 80 mph (130 km/h) the hurricane weakened, and it made landfall on September 22 on the southeastern Dominican Republic as a tropical storm.
 The storm rapidly dissipated after moving inland.

+The cyclone and its precursor produced heavy rains in the Lesser Antilles, including a peak total on Guadeloupe of 422 mm at Saint-Claude.
+Consequently, floodwaters swept away bridges and washed out roads.
+Nine people either died or were left missing.
+On Martinique, flooding damaged or inundated numerous roads in the capital city of Fort-de-France.
 Strong winds resulted in heavy damage in Saint Croix.
 In Puerto Rico, where it was known as the San Mateo Hurricane, wind gusts from the hurricane peaked at 64 mph in Ramey.
 Gusty winds disrupted electrical and telephone services between Ponce and Mayagüez.
 In the latter, residents were evacuated inland to Red Cross shelters.
 The hurricane dropped heavy rainfall of up to 13.56 in in San Lorenzo, which caused flooding in several rivers in the northern portion of the island.
 Damage in Puerto Rico totaled to over $1 million, mainly to coffee crops and buildings.
 In the Dominican Republic, the hurricane killed 15 people, while damage amounted to $12,000.